ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

    #
    $ kubectl get pods -n ingress-basic
    #
-   # Retreive the Ingress Controller external interface Public IP address.
+   # Retreive the Ingress Controller external interface (ALB) Public IP address.
    # Important: Make a note of the Public IP address listed under the 'EXTERNAL-IP' column.
    # You will be using this IP address to access the Claims Web API's later.
    #